tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 #### Sync your Applications

+You can sync your Applications with the following command:

+`` cat some_file.json | tidal sync apps ``

-The syncronization of your Applications can be performed by following the above procedure with a simple JSON document of the following data:
+The syncronization of your Applications can be performed by following the above procedure with a simple JSON document of the data:

 ```
 "apps": [